The Godfather 4 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Next month marks the 50th anniversary of Francis Ford Coppola’s mafia epic, providing moviegoers the opportunity to see among the most recognisable films ever produced.

-Even on whether it’s the finest movie within The Godfather trilogy, while being often hailed as the best of any era, there is disagreement.
+Even on whether it’s the finest movie within The Godfather trilogy, while being often hailed as the best for all time, there is disagreement.

-One of the best movie sequels ever is 1974’s The Godfather: Part II, an enormous prologue and follow-up to the original plot.
+One of the best movie sequels ever is 1974’s The Godfather: Part II, a monumental prologue and follow-up to the original plot.

 The Godfather: Part III from 1990 was not at all like that.
 The trilogy’s finale, which debuted after several production hiccups, seemed like an uncomfortable, theatrical capstone to the realistic tone of the previous two parts.